Gwen Stefani, 50, Flaunts Legs In Fishnets And Short Fringed Skirt In Vegas

-Gwen Stefani flaunted her legs in a short skirt in her latest Instagram post, which also features Martyn Lawrence Bullard.
+Gwen Stefani flaunted her legs in a short skirt in her latest Instagram post that also features Martyn Lawrence Bullard.

-The Voice judge delighted her 9.2 million Instagram followers when she reposted a picture of herself posing with the well-known English interior designer.
-In the image, Stefani poses wearing one of the glamorous outfits she wears during her Las Vegas Show.
-Bullard holds one of Stefani’s fishnet-clad legs up, which shows off her intricate, white and floral, high-heeled, cowgirl boots as well as her killer gams.
-Stefani’s matching short blue skirt with gold beaded fringe barely maintains her modesty in the fun-spirited pose.
-Her white button-down shirt features the same flowers as her boots and skirt, as well as a longer version of the beaded fringe.
-The “Just A Girl” singer’s blonde hair is styled straight and pulled back in a high ponytail with a bump upfront.
-Stefani’s bright red lipstick accents her huge smile in the picture, and her eyes feature black eyeliner and mascara.
-Her visible accessories include earrings.
+The Voice judge delighted her 9.2 million Instagram followers when she reposted a picture of herself posing with the prominant English interior designer.
+In the image, Stefani rocked one of the glamorous outfits she wears during her Las Vegas Show.
+Bullard held one of Stefani’s fishnet-clad legs up, which showed off her intricate, white and floral, high-heeled, cowgirl boots as well as her killer gams.

+Stefani’s matching short blue skirt with gold beaded fringe barely maintained her modesty in the fun-spirited pose.
+Her white button-down shirt featured the same flowers as her boots and skirt, as well as a longer version of the beaded fringe.
+The “Just A Girl” singer’s blonde hair was styled straight and pulled back in a high ponytail with a bump upfront.
+Stefani’s bright red lipstick accented her huge smile in the picture, her eyes featured black eyeliner and mascara and her accessories included small earrings.

-In the original post, Bullard calls Stefani’s Las Vegas show a must-see, and when she reposted it, Stefani adds her thanks to the designer for making the trip to Vegas to attend.
+In the original post, Bullard called Stefani’s Las Vegas show a must-see, and when she reposted the upload, Stefani added her thanks to the designer for making the trip to Vegas to attend her performance.

 View this post on Instagram